szalansky/log_analyser/README.md

 ### Possible improvements

-* At the moment CLI only supports plain text output and could be expanded to support JSON or other formats so that other programs can use the result without having to write complicated regular expressions
+* At the moment CLI only supports plain text output and could be expanded to support JSON or other formats.
+This would allow other programs to interact with it without a need to write complex regular expressions.

 * Total visits and unique visits summaries could be cached internally and only re-calculated after new entries are added.
 Currently they are computed on-fly.

 * Repository uses a hash with `url -> visits data` structure.
 This is obviously good for looking-up for individual URLs but this data is not sorted.
-Maybe using an auxiliary data structure like heap to keep correct ordering of values could be helpful.
+Maybe using an auxiliary data structure like heap to keep correct ordering of values could be of use.

 * Repository stores everything in memory and this could become a problem with huge log files.
 SQL repository backed by a correctly indexed table could be both faster and able to